 There is only one group policy setting that needs to be set.
 It is the “Interactive Logon: Machine inactivity limit”

-Browse to -> Computer Configuration -> Windows Settings -> Local Policies -> Security Options
+Browse to -> Computer Configuration -> Windows Settings -> Security Settings -> Local Policies -> Security Options

 Change the value to whatever you want.
 I set mine to 900 seconds which is 15 minutes.

-The GPO is created and the policy settings have been added.
+The GPO is created and the policy settings have been enabled.
 Now you just need to link the GPO to the correct OU.

 Since this is a computer policy you must apply the GPO to an OU that contains computer accounts.
 If you apply the GPO to an OU with users only the lock screen will not work.